wellcomecollection/docs/process.md

 - What is the change functionally e.g. We've ordered searches by date

 - What is the change
-  e.g. By implementing an update to the `ElasticFlarp GargleMap` in `object FleebChunker`
+  A brief overview of the implemention where useful e.g. This is an update to the `ElasticFlarp GargleMap` in `object FleebChunker`.

 - Relationships to other changes e.g. Depends on #123, required for #456